-Turn the K3 off and remove the top cover (see Figure 1 on page 9).

-Plug the interface cable connector into the RS232 connector on the K144XV module.
-Connect the other end to your computer's RS232 or USB connector (depending upon which interface cable you are using) and run the K144XV Utility program.
+☐ Tu arn the K3 off and remove the top cover (see Figure 1 on page 9). ug the interface cable connector into the RS232 connector on the K144XV module.
+Connect the other end computer's RS232 or USB connector (depending upon which interface cable you are using) and run the • V Utility program.

 Turn on your K3 while watching the STATUS LED on the K144XV module.
 It should flash once, indicating normal operation and that it is ready for firmware.
 (If the STATUS LED remains on, the K144XV module MCU has failed to initialize properly.
 Refer to refer to Status Light on page 21.)
 Enter the letter "V" in the Utility program Command Tester.
 The K144XV will respond with the version of the firmware currently installed.
 Example: "V1.00;" (revision 1.00).

-Installing New Firmware

-You must have an active internet connection or have downloaded the new firmware to your computer as described under Using External Transverters with the K144XV
+Installing New Firmware You must have an active internet connection or have downloaded the new firmware to your computer as described under Firmware Updates on page 21.
+Prepare to install new firmware by first performing the steps above under Checking Firmware Revision , and then continue as follows: Using the Utility program, start the download.

-The K144XV may be used with higher-frequency converters and the KXV3 interface will provide band data to control the external transverter.
-The CONFIG:XV1 ADR menu selects the band data to be sent.
-The default for the K144XV is Int.
-Trn0.
-Int.
-Trn0 through Int.
-Trn9 provides band information for external transverters.
-See Band Data in the K3 Owner's manual for details about the data signals.

-Firmware Updates, above.
-Prepare to install new firmware by first performing the steps above under Checking Firmware Revision, then continue as follows:

-Using the Utility program, start the download.
 The STATUS LED should flash indicating it is loading new data from the Utility program.
 When the download is complete, turn the K3 off, wait at least 10 seconds, then turn it on again while watching the STATUS LED.
 Verify that the STATUS LED flashes once or twice and then turns off, indicating normal operation.

-Turn the K3 off, unplug the RS232 cable from the K144XV and replace the K3's top cover.
-Be sure to connect the loudspeaker (see Replacing the Top Cover on page 17).

-Turn the K3 on again and confirm that the K144XV transmits and receives normally.
+Turn the K3 off, unplug the RS232 cable from the K144XV and replace the K3 top cover.
+Be sure to connect the loudspeaker (see Replacing the Top Cover on page 17). ☐ Turn the K3 on again and confirm that the K144XV transmits and receives normally.